joshmilind/cacoresystem/documents/caCORE3-2_README.txt

     1. Unzip the Client.zip file.

-    2. cd to the directory which contains the TestDSR.java file
+    2. cd to the directory that contains the TestDSR.java file.

-       type "ant rundsr".
+       Type "ant rundsr".
 The Test Program will run.

 ----------------------------------------------------------------